dzekelid/photos/_listings/meetup/2-photo-post.md

       operationId: photos
       parameters:
       - in: query
-        name: '*event_id'
-        description: Identifier of an event
-        type: string
-      - in: query
-        name: '*photo'
-        description: The photo, encoded as multipart/form-data
-        type: string
-      - in: query
-        name: '*photo_album_id'
-        description: Identifier of an existing photo album, which may be an event or group album
-        type: string
-      - in: query
         name: await
         description: If true, this ensures a response will not be returned until the upload is accessible